 The next step is to find code that you (would) repeat in your script.
 That code is then generalized into functions.

-A class is an abstract blueprint to create more specific, concrete objects.
+A class is an abstract blueprint used to create more specific, concrete objects.
 Classes often represent broad categories, like Car or Dog that share attributes.
 These classes define what attributes an instance of this type will have, like color, but not the value of those attributes for a specific object.

 I know there is a lot of new jargon to understand.
-Later we'll be creating classes, objects, and methods in Ruby.
-But for now, it's necessary to have some theoretical knowledge about it.
+Later we’ll be creating classes, objects and methods in Ruby.
+But for now it’s necessary to have some theoretical knowledge about it.

 What are the main reasons to use OOP?